ashiq-km/Credit-Risk-Analysis---German-Bank-/README.md

 ## 📘 Project Overview

 This repository contains work-in-progress for a **credit risk analysis** project.

+### 🎯Goal:

-The goal is to understand the dataset, explore patterns, engineer features, and eventually build a reliable predictive model.
+To understand the dataset, explore patterns, engineer features, and eventually build a reliable predictive model.
 The project structure will expand over time as additional notebooks and steps are added.

 ---